raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 ***Key***.
 A rare or rarer magic weapon with which you are proficient appears in your hands.
 The GM chooses the weapon.

 ***Knight***.
-You gain the service of a 4th-level fighter who appears in a space you choose within 30 feet of you.
+You gain the service of a 4th-level fighter who appears in a space you choose within 9.0m of you.
 The fighter is of the same race as you and serves you loyally until death, believing the fates have drawn him or her to you.
 You control this character.

 ***Moon***.
 You are granted the ability to cast the *wish* spell 1d3 times.